Safeguarding and promoting the welfare of children is everyone's responsibility and at Cledford Primary School we take

 The Federation Child Protection & Safeguarding policy is available on the school website in the 'policies' section and hardcopies are available to parents/carers upon request from the school office.
 The policy is provided to all staff (including temporary staff and volunteers) at induction; alongside our Staff Code of Conduct.

 In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education' (DfE 2021) and are required to sign to indicate that they have read and understood it.
-The Designated Safeguarding Lead (Mrs S Frater), Deputy Safeguarding Lead (Mr C Adlington) and our school Family Support Manager (Miss K Bennion) are able to support all staff in understanding their responsiblities and implementing it in their practice.
+The Designated Safeguarding Lead (Mr C Adlington), Deputy Safeguarding Lead (Miss L Wagstaff) and our school Family Support Manager (Miss K Bennion) are able to support all staff in understanding their responsiblities and implementing it in their practice.

 At Cledford Primary School we work very closely with Cheshire East Safeguarding Children's Partnership (CESCP) along with other local agencies to co-operate in safeguarding and promoting the welfare of children.
 The Federation Governing Board also play a vital roles in ensuring safeguarding remains a priority in school at all times.

 Designated Safeguarding Lead - Mr C Adlington